1Password

 item | Item name within the vault |

-field | Field name within the item |
+field | Field label within the item (case-sensitive) |

 Prerequisites